jangocheng/gitlabs-dotnet/README.md

-# bitbucket-pipelines-dotnet
+# GitLabs .NET
-Bitbucket Pipelines Docker Image with .Net Core and Mono
+GitLabs Docker Image with .Net Core and Mono